 A tandem stroller is one that has the children in line with each other – one in front and one behind.
 There are several varieties out there, including umbrella style strollers and jogging strollers, and everything in-between.
-Stadium style means that the back seat is slightly higher than the front, for improved view.
+Stadium-style means that the back seat is slightly higher than the front, for an improved view.

 Pros of a Tandem Stroller

 - Fits through ALL standard doorways

 - Generally come with cup holders, storage baskets and compartments